 Peru Fund Partners

-Perú Fund: Do you think it’s important that there are women on the Water Committee?
+Perú Fund: Why is it important to have women on the Water Committee?

-Perú Fund: Has being a member of the Water Committee changed the way the community responds to you?
+Perú Fund: Has being on the Water Committee changed the way you see yourself?

 Please join us in seeing these projects become a reality by donating now.